teklal/global-services/app/services/_livelihood/livelihood-security_en.md

 Livelihoods recovery starting with replacement of assets but also strengthening through capacity building should also be included in the response strategy to phase out emergency assistance as soon as possible.

 Other tasks include:
-- Draft of Emergency Appeals / Emergency Plan of Action, budgeting
+- Draft of Emergency Appeals / Emergency Plan of Action, budgeting.
-- Design of response options need to be gender-sensitive and inclusive
+- Design of response options need to be gender-sensitive and inclusive.
-- Draft SOPs for quality selection and implementation of holistic Food security and livelihoods responses
+- Draft SOPs for quality selection and implementation of holistic Food security and livelihoods responses.
-- Capacity strengthening in Food assistance, basic needs and livelihoods
+- Capacity strengthening in Food assistance, basic needs and livelihoods.
-- Procurement / distribution of food, seeds, tools, livestock or other assets in emergencies
+- Procurement / distribution of food, seeds, tools, livestock or other assets in emergencies.
-- Strong understanding of Cash and voucher assistance
+- Strong understanding of Cash and voucher assistance.
-- Coordination within the RCRC movement and other coordination mechanism specific to FSL (Food security cluster, Early Recovery Working groups)
+- Coordination within the RCRC movement and other coordination mechanism specific to FSL (Food security cluster, Early Recovery Working groups).

 ## Personnel